City of Philadelphia’s Opioid website

 National Health Care for the Homeless Council – Fact Sheet | August 2017

 America is facing an opioid epidemic that has reached nationally recognized crisis levels.
-Currently the Center for Disease Control and Prevention cites that 142 Americans die from opioid overdose every day.
+Currently, the Center for Disease Control and Prevention cites that 142 Americans die from opioid overdose every day.
 Since 2000, deaths due to drug overdose in general have been steadily increasing.
 Read the Fact Sheet

-Hank’s Take: Down and out on Market Street
+Hank’s Take: Down and Out on Market Street

 Fox29 Hank Flynn